Skip to content

 If you plan on breastfeeding, don’t expect it to work right away, it can take weeks for it to work well – but just persevere, don’t worry that your baby is feeding too much, you need to build up your supply & if you have any problems seek help at your local breastfeeding support group.
 Nearly all problems associated with breastfeeding can be solved with the right support!
 Many people don’t get the support they need in this area.

-• Natalie Holland
+1. Natalie Holland says:

 November 24, 2011 at 8:24 am